zacanger/niddesa/text/generated-translations/cullaniddesa/11-chinese-google.md

 "[Like this Venerable Ge Bo]": ""Like this", the continuation of the sentence...
-(abbreviated) "Venerable", this is a love language... (abbreviated) "Ge Bo", the name of the Brahman... …(Omitted) Title.”
+(abbreviated) "Venerable", this is a love language... (abbreviated) "Ge Bo", the name of the Brahman... …(Omitted) Title."
 It is [Venerable Ge Bo like this].

 "When the great horror exposure is arising": "When the exposure of desire, the exposure of some, the exposure of seeing, and the exposure of ignorance are arising, being produced, being born, being born, and being presented.
-The great horror”, the horror in life, the horror in the old, the horror in the sickness, and the horror in the death.”
+The great horror", the horror in life, the horror in the old, the horror in the sickness, and the horror in the death."
 For when the great horror is exposed.

 "For those who are tortured by aging and death": "For those who are contacted, tortured, combined, and possessed by aging; for those who are contacted,